hnucamendi/codingCheatSheet/JavaScript/README.md

 ## Declaring and Invoking Factory Functions

-Factory functions are functions that return objects, simple, it works kind of like a `class` but remember there are many way to accomplish the same thing in JavaScript.
-A factory function is really defined by what is reuturned so it can be hoisted, non hoisted, or arrow function.
+Factory functions are functions that return objects, simple, it works kind of like a `class` but remember there are many ways to accomplish the same thing in JavaScript.
+A factory function is really defined by what is returned so it can be hoisted, non-hoisted, or arrow function.

 ```JavaScript
 function person(firstName, lastName, age, job) {